 Unlike other commodities that are trafficked, such as drugs or guns, human beings can be sold repeatedly.
 It is a $150 billion a year business, with $99 billion from sex trafficking alone.
-Human trafficking revenue exceeds the illegal gun/arms trade and on track to exceed the drug trade
+Human trafficking revenue exceeds the illegal gun/arms trade and is on track to exceed the drug trade.

 The average age of entry into the illegal sex trade is 12-14.
 Sadly, the life span for a trafficked person does not typically exceed seven years.